eascodes/100-days-code/log.md

 **Thoughts** I have been looking forward to the intermediate algorithm scripting module and it has not disappointed me!
 I love the practical challenges presented.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 82: January 20, 2021

+**Today's Progress**: Today I worked on the intermediate algorithm scripting module for the JavaScript FreeCodeCamp course.

+**Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.
+I am finding it helpful to alternate between coding for 45 mins straight and taking 15 minute breaks.

+**Link(s) to work** https://www.freecodecamp.org/eascodes